 OMMF Posted May 8, 2010 Share Posted May 8, 2010 Whoa, that photo's giving me vertigo...
 Hello, hello!
 Yeah, yeah, yeah!
 Link to comment Share on other sites More sharing options...

 Lee.
 Posted May 8, 2010 Share Posted May 8, 2010 Still needed for determining icingRight, but my point is that linesmen, through 8-10 skates can judge an offsidein a second.Isn't it easier to determine if one skate out of two has gained the tip of the red line for icing?
 That to me is an easy judgement,and could eliminate the prominence of the red line through the logo.Goforbroke - I have noticed the striping for NBA midcourts is therein outline fashion.This particular websiteFeatures a handy little feature known as "Text-wrap."
 This MeansYou don't have to hit the enter keyWhen the mood hitsYOu.
-Link to comment Share on other sites More sharing options...
+Welcome to DrunjFlix Link to comment Share on other sites More sharing options...

 FGWB Posted May 8, 2010 Share Posted May 8, 2010 Isn't it easier to determine if one skate out of two has gained the tip of the red line for icing?
 That to me is an easy judgement,and could eliminate the prominence of the red line through the logo.Most of the time icings occur by a winger dumping it down the sideboards instead of straight through the middle anyways.
 Link to comment Share on other sites More sharing options...